Pkashlhgc/MasaiSchool/README.md

 # MasaiSchool
 this is my first repo
-my name = prashant Tiwari
+my name = Prashant Tiwari